Quantum Information Meets Quantum Matter -- From Quantum Entanglement to Topological Phase in Many-Body Systems: Gapped Hamiltonians and topological order

 It describes a gapped quantum system with two-fold degenerate ground states (coming from the $N_k^\text{th}$ qubit which carries no energy).
 However, such a gapped quantum system is not a gapped quantum liquid system.
 Because the labelling of the $N_{k+1}$ qubit is essentially arbitrary, for some LA transformations, the map from $H_{N_k} + \sum_{i=1}^{N_{k+1}-N_k} Z_i$ to $H_{N_{k+1}}$ cannot be local.

 Through the above example, we see that a gapped quantum system may not have a well defined thermodynamic limit (because the low energy property -- the degenerate ground states, is given by an isolated qubit which is not a thermodynamic property).
-Similarly, gapped quantum phase (as given in Box 7.6) is not a good concept, since it is not a thermodynamic property sometimes.
-In contrast, gapped quantum liquid system and gapped quantum liquid phase (given below in Box 7.10) are good concepts, since they are always thermodynamic properties.
+Similarly, gapped quantum phase (as given in Box 7.6) is not a good concept, since it is not always a thermodynamic property.
+In contrast, gapped quantum liquid system and gapped quantum liquid phase (given below in Box 7.10) are good concepts, because they are always related to thermodynamic properties.

 \begin{svgraybox}

 \end{svgraybox}